Josh Rojas Preview, Player Props: Mariners vs. Astros

-Josh Rojas -- 0-for-2 in his last game -- will be in action for the Seattle Mariners against the Houston Astros, with J.P.
-France on the mound, on August 18 at 8:10 PM ET.
+After batting .207 with a double, a home run, two walks and four RBI in his past 10 games, Josh Rojas and the Seattle Mariners face the Houston Astros (who will start Hunter Brown) at 1:05 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-2) against the Royals.
+In his most recent game he had a hitless performance (0-for-4) against the Astros.

 Josh Rojas Game Info & Props vs. the Astros